openssl/openssl/INSTALL.md

 ### Windows

-If you are using Visual Studio, open a Developer Command Prompt and and issue the following commands to build OpenSSL.
+If you are using Visual Studio, open a Developer Command Prompt and issue the following commands to build OpenSSL.

     $ perl Configure
     $ nmake